aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

 Our `Device` class is quite short.
-Note that all of the attribute readers are set in the initializer based on parameters passed in:
+Note that all of the attribute readers are set in the initializer based on optional parameters passed in:

+TODO: Remove `method` from code?

-* method is used to set the type of walk that is taken (walk with phone in pocket, walk with phone in bag, jog, etc.)
+* `method` is used to set the type of walk that is taken.
+Types of walks include walking with the device in a pocket, walking with the device in a bag, jogging with the device in a pocket, jogging with the device in a bag, etc.
-* steps is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.
+* `steps` is used to set the actual steps taken, so that we can record the difference between the actual steps the user took and the ones our program counted.
-* trial is a title for the specific trial (trial 1, 2, 3, etc.)
+* `trial` is a title for the specific trial (trial 1, 2, 3, etc.)

 Things to note: